dennisdevio/milestone-project-4/README.md

 Due to time constraints the following features are left unimplemented at this point but will be implemented on a future release:

 - A review function for each clothing product.
-- Stripe webhooks for increased security.
+- Stripe webhooks for increased payment security.

 ## Technologies
 The technologies used to build this website are the following